ndeeraj/simple_RNN_predictor/README.md

 #### Prerequisites:
 - Install the dependencies in requirements.txt using `pip install -r requirements.txt`

-1. Go to lstmregr.py and run the file.
+1. From the root directory of the project, run the file lstmregr.py using `python lstmregr.py`.
 2. The script should tune the model and create a weights file, which can be manually loaded and used for inference as shown in `demo.ipynb`

 ## Starting the frontend application

 Note:
-- If you weren't successful in creating the flask app, then you can't use the UI.
+- If you weren't successful in creating the flask app, then you can't use the UI because it depends on the web service.
 The results in this case can be found in the `demo.ipynb` notebook (you can try more operations in the notebook).
 - If you were successful in creating the flask app, but don't want to install the below prerequisites then the results are the responses from the curl commands.

 #### Prerequisites: